 Volume leveling is included to a certain extent, but artificial leveling will never sounds as good as when the vocal recordings are already leveled.
 Make sure that your vocals are recorded with an almost equal volume to get the best mixing result.

-As you can see from the picture below, the upper waveform is a vocal from a mixing client.
+As you can see from the picture below, the upper waveform is a vocal stem that I received from a mixing client.
 You can see the volume jumping up and down.
-Down below you can see an acapella from Hopsin, which is already leveled while recording the vocals.
-This results in much better quality and end results.
+Down below you can see a vocal stem from industry artist Hopsin, which is already leveled while recording the vocals.
+Any volume differences have been leveled out pre-mix (before it was sent out to mix/master).
+This is the industry standard and results in much better quality and end results.

 No, you have to send the stems with autotune.
 Pitch correction/tuning is very time consuming and usually it’s difficult for an artist to explain to the engineer how much pitch correction/autotune they really need so that’s why this is not included.
 Same goes for arrangement.
 You basically have to send the track stems when you think it’s a 100% finished and ready for the mix/master.
 It doesn’t make sense for me to make changes to the arrangement afterwards, you should do this at the recording stage.